sungsoo/sungsoo.github.io/_posts/2017-02-14-iot-azure-machine-learning-and-more.md

 ---

-IoT, Azure, Machine Learning & more
+IoT, Azure, Machine Learning and more
 ===

 In this video Scott Hanselman delivers one of the best and personal demos, he'll show you how a combined solution using technologies such as *IoT devices, cloud platforms, Machine Learning* and Office API's can come together to solve even the most complex problems.